kmkaiulam/BandAide/README.md

 Password: Password<br>

 MOTIVATION:<br>
-Let's be honest, it's hard to get your tech team to sit down at a meeting that doesn't involve a board, <br>
+&nbsp;&nbsp;&nbsp;&nbsp; Let's be honest, it's hard to get your tech team to sit down at a meeting that doesn't involve a board, <br>
 instrument or new wireless set to try out. <br>
 But we all need to get better and that requires what every tech person dreads... feedback. <br>
 In this case feedback is good, so go ahead share video resources, discuss how we can improve and let's get on the same page.<br>